POPWorldMedia/POPForums/docs/starthere.md

 ## Upgrading?

-v18 ditches the use of a separate configuration file, `PopForums.json`, and uses the default file in the web project, so you'll have to move your config settings there when running locally.
+v19 includes substantial architectural changes.
+The biggest change is that the front-end code, including Javascript and CSS, is delivered with the `PopForums.Mvc` package or project.
+The front-end parts are now written in TypeScript, and utilize plain vanilla web components (the admin still uses Vue.js).
+Private messages have been converted into real-time chat.

-The v18 and v17 releases have no data changes.
-If you need to upgrade from v15, run the PopForums15to16.sql script against your database, which is found in the `PopForums.Sql` project.
+This version has big data changes.
+If you need to upgrade from v16.x, v.17x or v18.x, run the `PopForums16to19.sql` script against your database, which is found in the `PopForums.Sql` project.
+Because of the changes to private messages, you must also delete all of the existing history by running `DELETE FROM pf_PrivateMessage` against your database.
+The reason that this isn't included in the upgrade script is because you should know it's necessary and do it on your own.

 Updating your app from the legacy ASP.NET MVC world to ASP.NET Core is non-trivial, and well beyond the scope of this documentation.